ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/6_UserInput.md

 Great work!
 Now when we test it, we should be able to move both individually

+![](../../images/pong/paddle_move.gif)

 Feel free to swap out 4 with a different number to find a speed that feels better

-![](../../images/pong/paddle_move.gif)

 ## Ball movement (w/ hspeed and vspeed)

 Now it's time to get the ball rolling (hehe)

 We're using a different movement approach for the ball.
-Instead of directly setting it's x/y position every frame, we'll set it's speed in the beginning, and then let game maker update it's x/y for us.
+Instead of directly setting it's x/y position every frame, we'll set the speed in it's create event, and then let game maker update it's x/y for us.
 Add the following to oBall's create event (new variables, yay!)

 ```
 hspeed = 4;
 vspeed = 4;
 ```

 The hspeed and vspeed variables represent how fast the ball is moving in the horizontal and vertical directions respectively.
 In a more literal sense, it represents how much we want the x/y values to change each frame.
-That said doing the following in the step event should get you exact same results
+That said doing the following in the step event should get you the exact same results

 ```
 // NOTE: don't actually add this to your project, this is just a example